Rik Van Looy: 1963 World Championship incident

 The 1963 world championship in Ronse seemed an ideal opportunity to triumph a third time, with a course that suited Van Looy, and this time supported by a home crowd.

-The Belgian team would be riding completely for Van Looy, but during the race it turned out that Gilbert Desmet and Behoni Beheyt (both riding for a different brand team than Van Looy) had other plans.
+The Belgian team would be riding completely for Van Looy, but during the race it turned out that Gilbert Desmet and Benoni Beheyt (both riding for a different brand team than Van Looy) had other plans.
 At the end of the race, Desmet escaped and Van Looy was forced to start the sprint much earlier than expected, after which Beheyt (pushing away on Van Looy's shoulder) eventually finished first.

 The jury only briefly considered the problem of the obviously irregular sprint and did not change the final result.
 The medals were awarded in front of a rather confused audience, with both Van Looy and Beheyt having a hard time smiling.
 The story about the Betrayal of Ronse dragged on for a long time in the press and public, and crowds of people showed up at races where both gentlemen would start.

 It didn't really seem to bother Van Looy, he enjoyed the commotion that cycling caused.
 Nevertheless, it is suggested that he systematically thwarted Beheyt's career afterwards.
 Fact is that the latter already stopped cycling a few years later at the age of 27, also due to injury problems.

-The two gentlemen turned out to be on good terms after that, although neither of them ever wanted to talk about the 1963 world championship again in interviews.
+The two gentlemen turned out to be on good terms after that, although neither of them seldom wanted to talk about the 1963 world championship again in interviews.

 Retirement

-On August 22 1970, after a race, Van Looy decided to quit professional cycling immediately and in all discretion.
+On 22 August 1970, after a race, Van Looy decided to quit professional cycling immediately and in all discretion.
 Unlike his predecessor Rik Van Steenbergen, he resolutely refused a lucrative "farewell tour" via criteria and track races.
 Neither was he interested in a high-paying farewell cycling race in the Antwerp Sports Palace.

-Not surprisingly, he subsequently was appointed as team manager for Willem II.
+Not surprisingly, he subsequently was appointed as team manager for Willem II–Gazelle.
 Afterwards he became a driver-consultant for a newspaper and magazine during races and in a later phase director of the Flemish cycling school in Herentals, the city of which he is now an honorary citizen.

 In his house nothing reminds of his glorious past.
 "What's past is past.
-All the trophies, jerseys and medals, ...
+All the trophies, jerseys and medals,...
 I've given it all away.
 To charities, supporters and friends, it means more to them than to me" Van Looy once mentioned.